grpc/proposal/A83-xds-gcp-authn-filter.md

 new instances of the filter to retain the cache from previous instances.

-To address these requirements, we will implement a general-purpose mechanism for xDS HTTP filters to share state and retain that state across updates.
+To address these requirements, we will implement a general-purpose mechanism for xDS HTTP filters to retain state across updates.
 The GCP Authentication filter will be the first use of this mechanism, but we expect this mechanism will be used by other filters in the future, such as the upcoming server-side rate limiting filter.

 Due to the different nature of xDS HTTP filter support in C-core vs. the other implementations, the details here differ by language.